 bubbled up in my throat when I realized it was a worm and not my deadly enemy, the snake.

-like taut ropes.
+ropes.
 I was no stranger to irony.
-Daughter of the sun god I was, but I had experience where my dreams
+Daughter of the sun god I was, but I had experience where my dreams were snatched

 he’d only given his love to youths and sang threnodies.

-with enough force to jog Persephone.
+enough force to jog Persephone.
 This time, she did not complain.
-I heard her grunt and heave as she struggled to
+I heard her grunt and heave as she struggled to make the

-seen a three-headed dog when I was alive.
-I wrapped my arms around Cerebus’ warm neck and just held him, feeling
+three-headed dog when I was alive.
+I wrapped my arms around Cerebus’ warm neck and just held him, feeling moist breath,

 “We’ll return for you when it’s safe.”
 I promised.